aardex/AardexActions/azure-container-app-deploy/README.md

-# Deploy Azure Dotnet Function Action
+# Deploy Docker to Container App

 This GitHub Action automates the build and deployment of a .NET Azure Function to your specified Azure environment, supporting both standard and flex consumption plans.